 The LMRWD expanded its participation in outreach events, exploring new ways to spread the mission and work of the organization.
 The Board led a special-purpose workshop in July 2023 to plan effective messaging.
-The CAC worked to plan and staff tables at a number of conservation-themed events.
+The CAC planned and staffed tables at a number of conservation-themed events.